AyeshJayasekara/GAPS/README.md

 - To fix this you have to set two properties to false in POM file line 32,33!
 ```

+#Using the application

+There are three user accounts,

+* username: admin password: admin
+* username: ayesh password: ayesh
+* username: barak password: barak

+## Shipping and VAT

+* Shipping has assumed to be based on product weight and flat rate shipping.
+* VAT can be configured from DB

 ### Hugs & Bugs

 You may reach out to me at : ejkpac@gmail.com